openresty/lua-nginx-module/README.markdown

 Sets the Lua module search path used by scripts specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) and others.
-The path string is in standard Lua path form, and `;;` can be used to stand for the original path.
+The path string is in standard Lua path form, and `;;` can be used to stand for the original search paths.

+Since the `v0.5.0rc29` release, the special notation `$prefix` or `${prefix}` can be used in the search path string to indicate the path of the `server prefix` usually determined by the `-p PATH` command-line option while starting the Nginx server.

 lua_package_cpath
 -----------------

 **syntax:** *lua_package_cpath &lt;lua-style-cpath-str&gt;*

-**default:** *The content of LUA_CPATH environ variable or Lua's compiled-in defaults.*
+**default:** *The content of LUA_CPATH environment variable or Lua's compiled-in defaults.*

 **context:** *main*

 Sets the Lua C-module search path used by scripts specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) and others.
 The cpath string is in standard Lua cpath form, and `;;` can be used to stand for the original cpath.

+Since the `v0.5.0rc29` release, the special notation `$prefix` or `${prefix}` can be used in the search path string to indicate the path of the `server prefix` usually determined by the `-p PATH` command-line option while starting the Nginx server.

 set_by_lua
 ----------